kubernetes/website/docs/concepts/controllers/statefulsets.md

 ---

 {% capture overview %}
 **Stateful Sets are a beta feature in 1.5.
-This feature replaces the deprecated Pet Sets feature from 1.4.
+This feature replaces the Pet Sets feature from 1.4.
 Users of Pet Sets are referred to the 1.5 [Upgrade Guide](/docs/tasks/stateful-set/upgrade-from-petsets-to-stateful-sets/) for further information on how to upgrade existing Pet Sets to Stateful Sets.**

-A Stateful Set is a Controller that ensures that provides a unique identity to its Pods, and provides garuantees about the ordering of deployment and scaling.
+A Stateful Set is a Controlle provides a unique identity to its Pods, and it provides guarantees about the ordering of deployment and scaling.
 {% endcapture %}

 {% capture body %}